 Talk To a Lubbock Drug Attorney Today

 If you have been arrested for a federal drug crime, you need immediate legal assistance to maximize your chance of being released on bail and to make sure you deal with the pretrial services officer effectively.
-Call Hamilton Grant to discuss your case with a federal criminal defense attorney.
+Call Texas Criminal Defense Group to discuss your case with a federal criminal defense attorney.